edissyum/opencaptureformem/README.md

 ## WebServices for Maarch 18.10

 In order to reconciliate a contact it's needed to contact the Maarch database.
 For that 2 little PHP web services were developed.
-To reconciliation documents, 2 other WS were developed First, go into your Maarch installation (e.g : **/var/www/maarch_courrier**).
+First, go into your Maarch installation (e.g : **/var/www/maarch_courrier**).

 The list of files needed to be modify is in install/Maarch with the correct structure.
 Each modifications on files are between the following tags :